Scroll down for "Everything you need to know"

 The actual cost of training will depend on your ability.
 The progression system detailed above is the minimum.
 We cannot move you from one stage to the next until you have demonstrated the required skills.
 The average person makes ten static line jumps before progressing to freefall and qualifies in around 25 to 30 jumps.

-Total Cost Of Qualifying For A BPA ‘A’ Licence
+Total Cost Of Qualifying For a British Skydiving ‘A’ Licence

 Assuming you qualify in the minimum number of jumps the total cost of qualifying (including flight tickets) is approximately £1160.